 Day One -Heading toward Wakefield, Bessemer and Ironwood:

 - SUNDAY LAKE: One block north of M-28 on the US 2 intersection in Wakefield, MI.
 Sunday Lake offers Eddy Park, a nice park with a pavilion, swimming, picnic tables, a playground, camping, fishing and boating.
 You’ll see many folks enjoying a walk around the lake, and it’s a beautiful spot to watch a sunset, too.
-While on Sunday Lake, check out 906 Cafe for some great food as well as Club M28 for homemade pizza!
-There is a great walking/biking path that will take you on a 3 mile trek around the lake.
+While in Wakefield, check out the Northwoods Candle Shop and Nannette Knits for some great local gifts!
+On Sunday Lake yo will find a great walking/biking path that will take you on a 3 mile trek around the lake.

 - Black River Harbor:Scenic Bypass: